Mental Health Directory

 Friends in Need is a social network for adults experiencing or in recovery from depression and/or anxiety.
 It was set up to lift people out of the terrible isolation and loneliness these difficulties bring.
 There are 8 Friends in Need services across the country which are hosted by Mind and hundreds of informal ones online.

 The Croydon service is delivered by two coordinators and Mind employees Katie Oliver and Sarah Strong with funding from Croydon IAPT.
-This serves as a great partnership offering Friends in Need access to clinical expertise via the therapists who deliver CBT based talking therapy and counselling via SLAM primary care services (they are based in East Croydon, in an office block near the flyover and at the Bethlem Royal Hospital site in West Wickham, in an out building)
+This serves as a great partnership offering Friends in Need access to clinical expertise via the therapists who deliver CBT based talking therapy and counselling via SLAM primary care services (they are based at the Bethlem Royal Hospital site in West Wickham).

 Friends in Need is suitable for those accessing primary care services (GP/IAPT) who experience low mood, anxiety and or depression.
 The service is not suitable for those experiencing serious mental illness due to the low level, yet naturally vital support available, the service is primarily peer led and organised by the coordinators.